Lonesomec/DeepGraLog/README.md

 2.Four types of defects are injected into system code.(see comments section)</br>
 ...
 # Dataset
-The dataset includes 5,076,117 log messages which are combined with invocation information of the system source code files, and among the log messages,2010200 (39.6%) are anomalous ones caused by the four faults injected in. </br>
+The dataset includes 6,785,624log messages which are combined with invocation information of the system source code files, and among the log messages,894,955(13.19%) are anomalous ones caused by the four faults injected in. </br>

-**You can get it from the release v1.0.**</br>
+**You can get it from our repository. **</br>

 ## Paper Reference